lanl-aea/turbo-turtle/docs/api.rst

 .. warning::

-   These are tests of a mixed Python 2/3 compatible module
+   These are tests of a mixed Python 2/3 compatible module.
+When updating, be sure to update the Abaqus Python tests to match.

 .. automodule:: turbo_turtle.tests.test_vertices
    :members: